kubesail/pibox-host/README.md

 sudo apt-get install -y smartmontools whois
 # Give sudoers NOPASSWD requirement (same as pi user)
 sudo sed -i 's/%sudo\tALL=(ALL:ALL) ALL/%sudo\tALL=(ALL:ALL) NOPASSWD: ALL/' /etc/sudoers
+# Create root files directory (and mount it)
+mkdir /files
 ```